pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

 # Grant Permissions to Remote Storage

 This document describes how to grant permissions to access remote storage for backup and restore.
-During the backup process, TiDB cluster data is backed up to remote storage.
-During the restore process, the backup data is restored from remote storage to the TiDB cluster.
+During the backup process, TiDB cluster data is backed up to the remote storage.
+During the restore process, the backup data is restored from the remote storage to the TiDB cluster.

 ## AWS account permissions